waiphyodev/ask-vipassana/memory-bank/activeContext.md

 - Automatic clearing of chat history after 7 days of inactivity
 - Message management with delete and refresh options
 - Visual effects system with configurable intensity
+- Markdown rendering in chat messages for rich text formatting

 ### Next Actions
 1. Implement source reference system for citations